 - Are ideal for busy families in need of extra support for a parent or loved one living with dementia

-- Give you a one-off short-term, or a regular short-term, break from caring for your loved one
+- Give you an occasional, or regular break from caring for your loved one

 - Provide additional support through a difficult time or crisis

 - Give extra support to enable people to remain at home for longer

 - Provide opportunity for social connections and a variety of meaningful activities

 - Offer an enabling environment, focused on what is important to you

 Alzheimer’s WA households have been developed using research evidence to ensure we can maximise the abilities of people with dementia, and enhance their sense of wellbeing.

 The households operate much like a normal home, offering cooked meals, plenty of activities, as well as leisure outings.
 The private bedrooms can be personalised to help develop a sense of familiarity, and ensure our house guest is as comfortable as possible.